 Born the son of an unemployed coal miner in a tiny Kentucky Appalachian villa named Big Creek (population 400), Jason fought his way out of the hills to the big city of Lexington.
 He attended Transylvania University (real school with its own vampire) and received a degree in computer science.
 Since 2004, he has owned and operated Apex Publications.
-He is the editor of five anthologies, a Stoker Award loser, an occasional writer, and usually can be found wondering the halls of hotel conventions seeking friends and free food.
+He is the editor of five anthologies, author of Irredeemable and For Exposure: The Life and Times of a Small Press Publisher, a three-time Hugo Award loser, an occasional writer, and usually can be found wandering the halls of hotel conventions seeking friends and free food.